Teen video app Musical.ly agrees to FTC fine

 "Just because you say it's intended for over-13 doesn't mean that it is," said Andrew Smith, director of the FTC's Bureau of Consumer Protection, in a conference call Wednesday.

 Musical.ly, founded in 2014, grew rapidly and operated out of offices in Shanghai and San Francisco.
-The FTC said it's been downloaded by more than 200 million people worldwide, and 65 million in the U.S.
+The FTC said the app has been downloaded by more than 200 million people worldwide, and 65 million in the U.S.

 It built a devoted community of self-described "musers" who regularly shared lip-syncing, dancing, gymnastics or comedy videos.
 But the app also raised concerns among many parents, especially after news reports of adult predators using the app to contact children.